eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

   );
 }
 ```
+*Listing 2: Payload mapping that creates a new AAS if a new Thing appears*

-In this mapping, we only use the `namespace`, which is the first part of the ID of a Thing, e.g., `machine` in our `machine:sensor` example Thing.
+As we map the Thing Namespace to an AAS we only use the `namespace`, which is the first part of the ID of a Thing.
+For example `machine` in our `machine:sensor` example Thing (Listing 1).
 More precisely, the mapping creates a representation of an AAS with the ID `namespace` and returns a new message with this text payload.
 The Ditto connectivity service then runs the mapping and pushes the new message to the BaSyx AAS server to create the described AAS.
 For example, whenever a Ditto Thing with the ID `machine:sensor` is created, an AAS with the ID `machine` will be created.

 ### Map from Feature creation to Submodel creation

-The next mapper creates an AAS submodel, and we configure it in the connection to run for a newly created feature in a Ditto Thing.
+The next mapper creates an AAS submodel.
+It is executed every time a new feature is created for a Ditto Thing.

 ```javascript
 function mapFromDittoProtocolMsg(